 The neighborhood of Hochelaga-Maisonneuve is one of the best spots to go if you're craving green space, plus it has one of Montréal's best markets.
 In fact, it's worth the trip on the métro’s Green Line just to see the four institutions that make up Montréal’s Space for Life, an innovative natural science museum complex—the first in the world to link humans with nature.
 It includes the Jardin Botanique (Botanical

-It's worth the trip on the Green Line just to see Jardin Botanique (Botanical Garden); the Insectarium, which houses the world's largest collection of bugs; and Parc Maisonneuve, an ideal place for a stroll or a picnic.
+Garden); the Insectarium, which houses the world's largest collection of bugs; the Biodôme, a great place to experience different ecosystems under one roof; and the stunning Rio Tinto Alcan Planetarium.
+Parc Maisonneuve is a lovely green area, and an ideal place for a stroll or a picnic, and don’t miss the Stade Olympique (Olympic Stadium), which played host to the 1976 Summer Olympics; the leaning tower that supports the stadium's roof dominates the skyline here and provides a great viewpoint.
 The rest of the area is largely working-class residential, but there are some good restaurants and little shops along rue Ontario Est.

 Maisonneuve was also the site of one of Canada's earliest experiments in urban planning.
 The Dufresne brothers, a pair of prosperous shoe manufacturers, built a series of grand civic buildings along rue Morgan—many of which still stand—including a theater, public baths, and a bustling market, as well as Parc Maisonneuve.
 All this was supposed to make working-class life more bearable, but World War I put an end to the brothers' plans and Maisonneuve became part of Montréal, twinned with the east-end district of Hochelaga.